coldkillerr/Coursera-Git-And-Github/Reverting-changes.md

 <h2> Undoing changes after adding them </h2>

-f we realize we've added something to the staging area that we didn't actually want to commit, we can unstage our changes by using the `git reset` command.
+If we realize we've added something to the staging area that we didn't actually want to commit, we can unstage our changes by using the `git reset` command.